s-sohani/knowledge/DataLake/HDFS.md

 The NameNode stores file system metadata in two different files: the **fsimage** and the **edit log**.
 The fsimage stores a complete snapshot of the file system’s metadata at a specific moment in time.
 Incremental changes are then stored in the edit log for durability, rather than creating a new fsimage snapshot each time the namespace is modified.

+The NameNode can restore its state by loading the fsimage and performing all the transforms from the edit log, restoring the file system to its most recent state.